 "I started this war with a simple insult," he asserted.
 "Losing this war is inevitable.
 The Federation will be hunted until I die."

-Lieutenant Sara Baker had just one question for him, "Was she prettier than me?
+Lieutenant Sara Baker had only one question for him, "Was she prettier than me?
 Because, if she was, I'm going to end you."

 That was the moment he lowered his head in shame.
 Duncan could no longer look her in the eye.
-He would become an alcoholic.
+He became sad.
 The one truth that he chose to omit was a reference to Sara being less attractive.
 It was a fatal mistake.